 Download a one-page flyer that describes the 2015 Mary Utne O’Brien awards in more detail.

-- Jillian Ahrens, first-grade teacher in the Cleveland Metropolitan School Districts and first vice president, K-8 schools, of the Cleveland Teachers Union.
+- Jillian Ahrens, first-grade teacher in the Cleveland Metropolitan School District and first vice president, K-8 schools, of the Cleveland Teachers Union.

-- Linda DePriest, exec executive officer for instructional support for the Metropolitan Nashville Public Schools (MNPS).
+- Linda DePriest, executive officer for instructional support for the Metropolitan Nashville Public Schools (MNPS).

 - Koua Jacklyn Franz, chief of staff to Jonathan Raymond, superintendent of the Sacramento City Unified School District (SCUSD).

 - Ed Graff, superintendent of the Anchorage School District in Alaska.

 - Sherrie Raven, social and emotional learning director in the Austin (Tex.)
 Independent School District.

 - Trish Shaffer, coordinator for multitiered systems of support, Washoe County (Nev.)
 School District.

 - Kristina Tank-Crestetto, director of the Family, School, Community Partnerships Department in the Oakland (Calif.)
 Unified School District (OUSD).

 - Karen VanAusdal, manager for youth development and positive behavior supports (YDPBS) in the Chicago Public Schools.